Current lab members

 Yaowu Yuan (Assistant Professor)

 Before coming to UConn, Yaowu worked as a Postdoc on the genetic basis of floral trait variation with Dr. Toby Bradshaw at the University of Washington (UW, 2011-1013), and transposable elements and plant genome dynamics with Dr. Sue Wessler at the University of Georgia (UGA, 2009-2010).
 Before that he trained in plant molecular systematics with Dr. Richard Olmstead at UW (2004-2008) as a graduate student.
 And before that he studied everything (or nothing) towards a Bachelor degree at Sichuan University (China, 2000-2004).
 Even before that he had played in the muddy rice paddies and vegetable gardens in a remote agricultural area in central China for 17 years, without a single clue that he was going to study science.
-Outside of the lab, he enjoys reading, sport fishing, roller-skating, playing table tennis and card games.
+Outside of the lab, he enjoys reading, fishing, roller-skating, playing table tennis and card games.

 Janelle Sagawa (Research Assistant)